XcodeBuild MCP server

 Privacy Settings

 XcodeBuildMCP uses Sentry for error monitoring.
-To opt out:
+If you prefer not to send error logs, opt out by setting:

 "XcodeBuildMCP": {